Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems: Supplemental Material

 Next, We can calculate the scaling dimensions of $K^A$ and $K^B$ as discussed in the previous section.
 When written in the $K$-eigenbasis, $K^A$ and $K^B$ appear as approximately diagonal.
 The precise reasons for this are beyond the scope of this work, so we merely take it as an experimental fact.
 We must be careful to note that these matrices are not truly diagonal in the $K$-eigenbasis.
 Additionally, $K^A$ and $K^B$ display mass gaps in their diagonal elements just as $K$ does.
 We define their scale-free parts by subtracting off these mass gaps:

-This allows us to compute the $k$-scaling dimension of $\tilde{K}^A$, which we also approximate as constant with respect to $k$:
+This allows us to compute the $k$-scaling dimension of $\tilde{K}^A$, which we also approximate as constant with respect to $k$

-And similarly for $\tilde{K}^B$, where by $\diag \{\tilde{K}^A\}$ we mean the diagonal element in the $K$-eigenbasis corresponding to the $\lambda + K_0$ eigenvalue of $K$.
+and similarly for $\tilde{K}^B$, where by $\diag \{\tilde{K}^A\}$ we mean the diagonal element in the $K$-eigenbasis corresponding to the $\lambda + K_0$ eigenvalue of $K$.

-In the topmost plot of Fig. \ref{fig:scaling_dimensions}, we show that by restricting to $\alpha_A = \alpha_B$ and sweeping, $\beta_A$ and $\beta_A$ are essentially unity, and that $\alpha$ has a predictable functional dependence.
+In the topmost plot of Fig.\ \ref{fig:scaling_dimensions}, we show that by restricting to $\alpha_A = \alpha_B$ and sweeping, $\beta_A$ and $\beta_A$ are essentially unity, and that $\alpha$ has a predictable functional dependence.
 While small deviations from power-law behavior may be present, we approximate $\beta_A = \beta_B = 1$ for the rest of the analysis, unless otherwise specified.
-This approximation breaks down when $\alpha_A$ and $\alpha_B$ differ, or when $\Lambda_A$ and $\Lambda_B$ differ.

 We now turn our attention to the quartic couplings, which will contain most of the rest of the building blocks of our ansatz.

 The use of the symbol $\circ$ here denotes a symmetrized outer product:

 Again, it is useful to separate out the couplings into scale-free parts.
 This yields: